BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Journal entry: `journal`

-This condition will return true if the player has specified entry in his journal (internal name of the entry, like in _journal.yml_).
+This condition will return true if the player has specified entry in his journal (internal name of the entry, like in _journal_ section).
 The only argument is name of the entry.

 !!! example
     ```YAML